rcazzara/seldovia/_boats/Salvator_The.md

 capacity, was built at Eureka in 1890 for C. A. Hooper, San Francisco.
 She was named for J. B. Haggin's great race horse, "Salvator".

+In 1905 the C.A.
+Hooper & Co.
+Pacific Shipping Company decided to convert its fleet of 8 vessels to auxillary powered schooners with twin screw gas engines.

 Later owned by the Pacific Shipping Co., the schooner was sold in 1912 to Libby, McNeil & Libby and operated out of Seattle as a salmon packer.